fcaballerop/cuPSS/README.md

 ### Compiling the library

-To download cuPSS and test the examples, first clone the repository
+To download cuPSS and test the examples, clone the repository
 ```
 git clone https://github.com/fcaballerop/cuPSS.git
 cd cuPSS/
 ```

 #### Option 1: Compilation with global installation
-A CMake file is given for convenience, so cupss can be installed system wide by running (check dependencies above if any errors come up during compilation, specially fftw3 with single point precision).
+A CMake file is given for convenience, so cuPSS can be installed system wide by running (check dependencies above if any errors come up during compilation, specially fftw3 with single point precision).
 ```
 mkdir build
 cd build